Aggravated Criminal Sexual Assault Lawyer Chicago

 • The alleged victim suffered great bodily harm

-• The offense occurred during the commission of another felony
+• The offense occurred during another felony

 • The accused held a position of trust or authority